How social media’s business model helped the New Zealand massacre go viral

 “Back in 2007, when I was at YouTube, if a video on the homepage was a success, that meant getting hundreds of thousands of views,” Schaffer said.
 “These videos were handpicked, and we scrutinized each one.
 Compare that today to the recommendation algorithm sending millions of views to videos with no human intervention.
 To me, that’s just irresponsible.”

 Those who study social media say that slowing the spread of appalling videos might require the companies to change or limit some features that help spread stimulating content.
-These include powerful search and recommendation algorithms, nearly instantaneous uploads and auto-play.
+Those include powerful search and recommendation algorithms, nearly instantaneous uploads and autoplay.

 The companies’ losing battle to keep content in check already is having financial consequences.
-Facebook’s stock saw its steepest drop of the year, falling more than three percent on Monday.
-Needham & Co. analyst Laura Martin blamed the negative effects of “horrific images ... that are technologically difficult to block at the 100% level and which hurt (Facebook’s) brand.”
+Facebook’s stock recorded its steepest drop of the year, falling more than 3 percent on Monday.
+In a note to clients, Needham & Co. analyst Laura Martin blamed the negative effects of “horrific images ... that are technologically difficult to block at the 100% level and which hurt [Facebook’s] brand.”

 Shares in Google's parent company Alphabet slid less than 1 percent.

-The day of the New Zealand shooting, the alleged gunman, Brenton Tarrant, posted on the anonymous message board 8chan that he would "live stream the attack via facebook" and included a link to Facebook and a number of other sites where he had stored an anti-Muslim manifesto and other documents.
+The day of the New Zealand shooting, authorities say the alleged gunman, Brenton Tarrant, posted on the anonymous message board 8chan that he would “live stream the attack via facebook” and included a link to Facebook and a number of other sites where an anti-Muslim manifesto and other documents were stored.

 Within minutes of this announcement, a flood of anonymous posters were cheering him on and rallying to save and re-upload the video widely online to give it maximum distribution: “I am downloading it”; “Stream saved”; “SAVE THIS S*** NOW”; “GRAB THEM WHILE YOU CAN.”